erhurunp/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #### Task 19 - Script that replaces characters in the input
 #### Task Twenty - Script that removes a letter from the input
 Task Twenty one - Script that reverses input
+#### Task Twenty-two - Script that displays all directories and their users, sorted by the users